İzmir: Government

 The İzmir Municipal Palace is located at Konak, the city centre.

-The İzmir Metropolitan Municipality is the primary local government authority responsible for utilizing public sevrices throughout the province.
+The İzmir Metropolitan Municipality is the primary local government authority responsible for utilizing public services throughout the province.
 Constituted as a mayor-council government, the body consists of a mayor and 184 councillors at the Municipal Council of İzmir, who are elected for a five-year term.

 In addition, İzmir is divided into 30 districts, each served by independent local authorities that provide a similar variety of services within their jurisdiction, yet they possess no authority over critical infrastructure, such as the public transportation and water supply.
 District municipalities often collaborate with each other and enjoy the expertise of the metropolitan government.

 The local government in İzmir partakes in the establishment of numerous organizations in an attempt to enrich the city's cultural heritage.
 The İzmir Mediterranean Academy, which seeks to promote the adjacent cultures and encourage the academic research of the Mediterranean studies, and the İzmir Planning Agency, a government institution to prepare the city for "İzmir Vision 2074" are among the recently founded bodies.

 Historically, İzmir has been considered the stronghold of the social democrats ─ the city is ruled by the left since the 1980s, albeit under different political parties.
 Following the rise of the Republican People's Party in 2004 local elections, the main opposition is in government to this day.
 It is one of the few cities that have never elected Recep Tayyip Erdoğan.

 The central government tends to neglect the city, resulting in the disruption of public services.
-For instance, the incumbent government allocated an arbitrary $77 in funds for a metro project that has been idling for 15 years, while a religious centre in the city received $236 million.
+For instance, in 2025, the incumbent government allocated a symbolic 3000 Turkish lira (ca. $84 at early 2025 rate) in funds for a metro project that has been idling for 15 years, while a religious centre in the city received 236 million Turkish lira (ca. $6.5 million).
 Meanwhile, in contrast to Turkey's ruling Justice and Development Party platform in the rest of the country, conservative competitors in Izmir avoid the use of the political party logo, and pledge not to "interfere with the lifestyles".